Healthy, plant based Southwest veggie burgers with black beans & mushrooms are the perfect protein packed 30 minute weeknight dinner!

 - Heat 2 tablespoons olive oil in a large nonstick frying pan over medium-high heat.
 Add mushrooms and onion to the pan.
 Cook until the mushrooms and onions have softened, about 5-7 minutes.
 Halfway through the cooking process, add in the chili powder, cumin, and paprika, and garlic, plus salt and pepper to taste.
 Transfer cooked vegetables to a bowl to cool.

 - To a medium bowl, add black beans.
 Using your hands, crush the black beans until a smooth paste is formed and most of the black beans have been smashed.
-Drain cooled mushrooms and onions, then add into with the bowl with black beans, along with almond flour.
+Drain cooled mushrooms and onions, then add into the bowl with black beans, along with almond flour.
 Mix until fully incorporated together.
 Form the mixture into 6 patties (about 5 ounces per patty) 1 inch thick.

 - Heat 3 tablespoons olive oil in a large nonstick frying pan over medium heat.
 Cook black bean burgers for 4-6 minutes per side, until heated through and browned on the outside.
 After the first flip, add sliced cheese to the top of the burger and cover to allow the cheese to melt.
 Repeat with remaining patties.